Cheikhou Kouyaté

-Cheikhou Kouyaté (born 21 December 1989) is a Senegalese professional footballer who plays as a central midfielder or centre-back for Premier League club Nottingham Forest and the Senegal national team.
+Cheikhou Kouyaté (born 21 December 1989) is a Senegalese professional footballer who plays as a defensive midfielder or centre-back for Amed SK and the Senegal national team.

 Kouyaté moved from Senegal to Belgium in 2006, having been offered a youth contract at RWDM Brussels.
 He played ten games before moving to Anderlecht aged 19, where he made 206 appearances and won the Belgian First Division A four times.
 In June 2014, he joined West Ham United of the Premier League, and four years later he transferred to Crystal Palace for an estimated £9.5 million.

 Kouyaté represented the Senegal national team at the 2012 Olympics.
 He played at two FIFA World Cup and four Africa Cup of Nations tournaments, including Senegal's victory in 2021.

 Club career

 Early career

 Kouyaté began his footballing career in 1996 in his hometown with ASC Yego Dakar and was scouted by RWDM Brussels in September 2006.
 RWDM Brussels then signed the player in January the following year.
 He went on to play ten league appearances for the first team between 2007 and 2008.